-- A. Northeast's Special Education Advisory Council is individually established. - B. Northeast College Prep's Special Education Advisory Council is a subgroup of the Northeast College Prep School Board and advises on the needs of students with disabilities.
+- A. Northeast's Special Education Advisory Council is individually established. - B. Northeast College Prep's Special Education Advisory Council is a group of the Northeast College Prep that advises and educates parents on the needs of students with disabilities.
 The goal of the SEAC is to increase parent/guardian involvement in district policy making involving students with disabilities.
 Meetings provide a forum for parents to address special education concerns and dialogue about education strategies and student successes.
 The committee is open to all parents, including those with or without children enrolled with special education services. - C. Northeast College Prep's Special Education Advisory Council consists of the following individuals: - a.
 Parents - b.
 Administrator - c.
-Assistant Director of Special Education - d.Director of Special Education - D. Northeast College Prep's Special Education Advisory Council meets one time per year and will be announced [METHOD OF COMMUNICATION]. - E. The operational procedures of Northeast College Prep's Special Education Advisory Council are attached as Appendix D.
+Assistant Director of Special Education - D. Director of Special Education - D. Northeast College Prep's Special Education Advisory Council meets one time per year and will be announced through the school website and a flyer home to parents. - E. The operational procedures of Northeast College Prep's Special Education Advisory Council are attached as Appendix D.